mercari/nav-entry-scope-android/README.md

 A sample Android project demonstrating the **NavEntryScope** pattern for sharing dependencies across multiple ViewModels on the same screen.

+To learn more, check out the droidcon Italy Slides: [Slide Deck](https://bit.ly/NavEntryScopeSlides)

 ## What is NavEntryScope?

 In single-activity Android apps with Compose navigation, screens often have multiple ViewModels that need to share data.
 The existing Hilt scopes don't fit this use case well: